-The project is scheduled to be advertised and awarded in the spring of 2019, with construction to begin in late spring of 2019.
+The project was awarded in May of 2019, and construction is anticipated to begin mid-July 2019.
 Most of the work should be complete by the end of 2019.
 (It is common for some landscaping work to continue into the following spring.)

 The City adopted a Downtown Streetscape Plan in 2009.
 The original initial project goal was for improvements to all of Hoyt and all of Rucker, from Pacific Avenue to Everett Avenue.
 Hoyt Streetscape was constructed in 2011.
 That same year, the nearly final design of the Rucker Renewal project was completed and the project shelved awaiting funding.
 The project later obtained state transportation improvement board funding and was scheduled to be built after completion of the 41st to W. Marine View Drive corridor project, which was completed in 2017.